juan-cardelino/facial-landmark-detection/README.md

 Also the model used for landmark detection can be got from: https://github.com/kurnianggoro/GSOC2017/raw/master/data/lbfmodel.yaml

-The model used for aproximating point to a elipse can be got from: https://github.com/cjgb/ellipses/blob/dev/mylib.py
+The model used for aproximating point to an elipse can be got from: https://github.com/cjgb/ellipses/blob/dev/mylib.py

 ## Ejemplos